YakovlevCoded/YakovlevCoded/README.md

 ---

 ### 💻 &nbsp; About Me :
 I’m 25 y.o.
 Frontend Developer.
 I like React and Vue.
-Building an indie startup in public using React Native.

 - Sometimes authoring and blogging about technologies.